lovemearowlet/mydwm/README.md

 -----
 ## startx
-> add these lines of code to the xinit thing (feh needed) feh --bg-scale ~/wp.jpg exec dwm
+> its in the .xinitrc file thing
 -----